Mental Health Facilities Bozeman, MT

 St Peters Hospital Behavioral Health Unit - 74.0 miles from Bozeman, MT

 St Peters Hospital Behavioral Health Unit is a mental health treatment clinic in Helena, Montana, located at 2475 East Broadway Street, in the 59601 zip code.
-St Peters Hospital Behavioral Health Unit provides telemedicine/telehealth and hospital inpatient treatment.
-St Peters Hospital Behavioral Health Unit provides couples/family therapy, dialectical behavior therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+St Peters Hospital Behavioral Health Unit provides hospital inpatient treatment and telemedicine/telehealth.
+St Peters Hospital Behavioral Health Unit provides psychotropic medication, trauma therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
 St Peters Hospital Behavioral Health Unit also supports people with Alzheimer's or dementia, people with serious mental illness and seniors or older adults.
-Additional services provided by St Peters Hospital Behavioral Health Unit consist of suicide prevention services and case management.
+Additional services provided by St Peters Hospital Behavioral Health Unit consist of case management and suicide prevention services.

 Learn More